DeveloperADJ/Calculator/ASSIGNMENT1.md

 landscape modes on all iPhone 6’s and 7’s.

-4. Use color to make your UI look nice.
+4. (Done)Use color to make your UI look nice.
 At the very least, your operations buttons must

 be a different color than your keypad buttons, but otherwise you can use color in

 whatever way you think looks nice.

-5. Add a Bool property to your CalculatorBrain called resultIsPending which returns
+5. (Busy)Add a Bool property to your CalculatorBrain called resultIsPending which returns

 whether there is a binary operation pending.